aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

    When set to `-2`, the retention in local storage matches the total retention.
 In this scenario, the data segments sent to remote storage are also retained locally.
-Remote storage will contain older data segments only if the total retention exceeds the local retention.
+Remote storage contains older data segments only if the total retention exceeds the local retention.
    :::

 1. Click **Create topic** or **Update** to save your changes and activate tiered storage.